-When raw materials are purchased from third party suppliers, including base stocks or additives, it is the responsibility of the lubricant marketer to ensure that the raw materials fully meet the specifications agreed.
+When raw materials are purchased from third party suppliers, including base stocks as stipulated within the Candidate Data Package or additives, it is the responsibility of the lubricant marketer to ensure that the raw materials fully meet the specifications agreed and that the finished lubricant can fully meet the performance claims.
 This may require that the base stocks meet the quality assurance requirements of Appendix B.

-When the whole chain of development, manufacture and supply is outsourced, it is the responsibility of the lubricant marketer to ensure that all aspects of the supply chain, including all documentation, are fully encompassed within the EELQMS and ATIEL Code of Practice.
+When the whole chain of development, manufacture and supply is outsourced, it is the responsibility of the lubricant marketer to ensure that all aspects of the supply chain, including all documentation, are fully encompassed within the EELQMS and ATIEL Code of Practice and are following a certified quality management system.